If you've ever had a canker sore, you know that these small mouth sores can cause

 Anybody can get a canker sore and they may run in families, which means that if

 your mom or dad gets canker sores, you might get them too.

-a different kind of mouth sore and are caused by a virus.
-Cold sores and fever blisters
+are a different kind of mouth sore and are caused by a virus.
+Cold sores and fever

-often form outside the mouth, around the lips, on the cheeks or chin, or inside the
+blisters often form outside the mouth, around the lips, on the cheeks or chin, or

 How Are Canker Sores Treated?